Tracking discontinuities in parameter space: Monodromies in Feynman parameter space

 Here, the operator $\mathscr{M}_{s}$ denotes an analytic continuation in the kinematic space around a branch point at $s=0$,\footnote{Here, we use $s$ for clarity to represent any kinematic variety of $\I$.
 Note that $s$ need not be a Mandelstam invariant.} and $N_{\gamma}$ is an integer-valued number called the {intersection number}.
 The monodromy contour $\gamma$ can be deduced from the so-called \emph{vanishing cell}, which is a cycle in the homology that continuously shrinks to a point when the external variables are analytically continued towards the branch point.
 Since we will only need to know the vanishing cell for our purposes, we will not go into details of Picard-Lefschetz theory here (see~\cite{hannesdottir:2022bmo,Hannesdottir:2022xki,Berghoff:2022mqu} for references), but rather illustrate the basic idea on a simple example.

 Consider the following integral.

 Note that the integral formulation of $\cI$ has a pole at $x = - s$.
 If $s<0$, we need to use an integration contour that avoids the pole, as determined by the $i \varepsilon$.
 This prescription works everywhere except at the end points of the integral, at $x=0$ and $x=1$, which cannot be shifted.
-Thus, the Landau singularities of this integral can be found as the points where the pole at $x=-s$ hits one of the end points, i.e., at
+Thus, the Landau singularities of this integral can be found as the points where the pole at $x=-s$ hits one of the endpoints, i.e., at

 When compactifying the $x$-space, we also find a Landau singularity at $s=\infty$, although it is not a singularity on the principal sheet of $\cI$ (note that the singularity cancels between the two terms on the r.h.s.~of Eq.~\eqref{eq:toy_I_monodromy}).
 Thus, in the complex space of the external variable $s$, this integral has a branch cut on the negative real axis with branch points at $s=0$, $s=-1$ and $s=\infty$.
-The $i\varepsilon$ tells us which side of the branch cut in $s$ the integral is evaluated on.
+See Figure~\ref{fig:complex_s}.
+The $i\varepsilon$ tells us which side of the branch cut in $x$ the integral is evaluated on (i.e., deforms the contour into the upper half-plane, assuming $\varepsilon>0$).

 In the space of the integration variable $x$, the integral formulation of $\cI$ has a branch cut for $x \leq -s$.
 To find the monodromy contour, we track what happens to the original integration contour as we take $s$ in a circle around $s=0$, see Fig.~\ref{fig:monodromies_tracking}.
 As we do so, the branch cut in $x$ space winds around $x=0$, dragging the integration contour along.
 Finally, after the analytic continuation, the difference between the original contour and the one after analytic continuation in $s$ can be represented as a circle around the branch cut.
 Since the branch cut is a fractional one in our example, we can write